mesolitica/malaysian-dataset/README.md

 1. For news, articles and subtitles, we use crawler, you can get the code from here, [Malaya/crawler](https://github.com/huseinzol05/Malaya/tree/master/crawl)
 2. For Bahasa, mostly we use Google Translator, you can get the code from here, [Malaya/translator](https://github.com/huseinzol05/Malaya/tree/master/translator)
-3. Using social media, I catch most of live data from Twitter, Facebook and Instagram using crawlers, So I just search using Elasticsearch query.
+3. Using social media, we catch most of live data from Twitter, Facebook and Instagram using crawlers, So we just search using Elasticsearch query.
 4. For speech, we recorded using wired microphone attached to Macbook Air while read some random texts from bahasa wikipedia.
 5. We pay some linguists.